synapse-wireless/sn173-demo-gui-server/README.md

 ```

 ## SN173 Script Installation
-Download and install Portal (found elsewhere).
-Next copy the SN173DemoLedBtns.py to your Portal/snappyImages directory.
+First, download and install Portal and copy the SN173DemoLedBtns.py to your Portal/snappyImages directory.
 Connect the SN173 to your PC via the mini-USB port.
 Now you can connect Portal to the SN173 as a bridge node and download the script (SN173DemoLedBtns.py).
 Use a PC or mobile device to connect to the E20’s IP address in your browser (Note you will need to be on the same network):

 To find your E20’s IP address consult the E20 User’s Guide for login information and issue the command: